dynamy/ocp18/environment/README.md

 #### Bind OpenShift to a public IP and hostname

-Once inside the virtual machine, determine its public IP address, e.g. via `ifconfig` and set its value to the `OS_MASTER_IP` environment variable in a terminal:
+Once inside the virtual machine, determine its public IP address, e.g. via `ifconfig` and set its value to the `OS_PUBLIC_IP` environment variable in a terminal:

 ```
-export OS_MASTER_IP="1.2.3.4"
+export OS_PUBLIC_IP="1.2.3.4"
 ```

 In many cloud environments, such as Amazon EC2 or Google's GCE, you'll need to determine the machine's public IP through your specific cloud provider.
-If you want to run in such an environment, you'll need to provide your OpenShift machine's public hostname via the `OS_PUBLIC_HOSTNAME` environment variable (since, otherwise, you won't be able to publicly expose your application running on OpenShift):
+If you want to run in such an environment, you'll need to provide your OpenShift machine's public hostname via the `OS_PUBLIC_HOSTNAME` environment variable, too:

 ```
 export OS_PUBLIC_HOSTNAME="openshift.acmeco.com"